AEVI-AppFlow/config-provider-library/README.md

 This repo contains an Android library that can be used to build upon to implement a content provider for FPS.

+## DEPRECATION NOTICE

+> [!IMPORTANT]
+> This repo is as of February 2024 deprecated and further development will take place in a private Aevi repository.
+Please contact Aevi for any questions or concerns.

 ## Including in your project

 This library is as of `v2.1.5` published to the maven central packages repository.